What is Incident Response? Latest Strategies and Trends

 To combat this, organizations must deeply understand their infrastructure to effectively respond to incidents and gain the agility to adapt to an ever-changing threat environment.

-Incident response is no longer about being reactive; it’s about being proactive and taking steps to avoid incidents before they happen by utilizing the right incident response frameworks and supporting solutions to ensure the business’s resilience and sustainability in the face of ever-present cyber threats.
+Incident response is no longer about being reactive; it’s about being proactive and taking steps to avoid incidents before they happen by utilizing the right incident response frameworks and supporting solutions to ensure the business’s resilience and sustainability no matter the threat.

 1Should You Apply Multiple Cybersecurity Frameworks at Once?